 Did you love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card below and if you REALLY loved it, consider leaving a comment further down the page.

 - 1 can (10 ounce) sweetened condensed milk

-- 1 teaspoon vanilla extract, or to taste
+- 1 teaspoon pure vanilla extract, or rum extract

 - Whipped cream, for garnish

 - Ground nutmeg, for garnish

 - If not frozen yet, place the bowl of the ice cream maker in the freezer overnight.

 - In a large bowl, combine eggnog, heavy cream, condensed milk, and vanilla until incorporated.

 - Pour the mixture into the frozen bowl of an ice cream maker and churn according to manufacturer's directions.
 It took me 25 minutes to reach a soft-serve consistency.